-We have established three committees under the board of directors: an audit committee, a compensation committee and a nominating and corporate governance committee.
-We have adopted a charter for each of the three committees.
+We will establish three committees under the board of directors immediately upon the effectiveness of our registration statement on Form F-1, of which this prospectus is a part: an audit committee, a compensation committee and a nominating and corporate governance committee.
+We expect to adopt a charter for each of the three committees.
 Each committee's members and functions are described below.

 Audit Committee.
-Our audit committee consists of Ms. Brenda Pui Man Tam, Mr. Vic Haixiang Li and Mr. Leaf Hua Li.
-Ms. Brenda Pui Man Tam is the chairperson of our audit committee.
-Mr. Leaf Hua Li does not meet the independent test under Rule 10A-3 of the Exchange Act, as amended.
-We have determined that Ms. Brenda Pui Man Tam and Mr. Vic Haixiang Li each satisfies the "independence" requirements of Rule 5605(c)(2) of the Nasdaq Stock Market Rules and meets the independence standards under Rule 10A-3 under the Exchange Act, as amended.
+Our audit committee will consist of Ms. Brenda Pui Man Tam, Mr. Vic Haixiang Li and Mr. Leaf Hua Li.
+Ms. Brenda Pui Man Tam will be the chairperson of our audit committee.
+We have determined that Ms. Brenda Pui Man Tam and Mr. Vic Haixiang Li each satisfies the "independence" requirements of Rule 5605(c)(2) of the Nasdaq Stock Market Rules and meet the independence standards under Rule 10A-3 under the Exchange Act, as amended.
 We have determined that Ms. Brenda Pui Man Tam qualifies as an "audit committee financial expert" within the meaning of the SEC rules and possesses financial sophistication within the meaning of the Nasdaq Stock Market Rules.
-The audit committee oversees our accounting and financial reporting processes and the audits of the financial statements of our company.
-The audit committee is responsible for, among other things:
+The audit committee will oversee our accounting and financial reporting processes and the audits of the financial statements of our company.
+The audit committee will be responsible for, among other things:

-- appointing the independent auditors and pre-approving all auditing and non-auditing services permitted to be performed by the independent auditors: - reviewing with the independent auditors any audit problems or difficulties and management's response; - discussing the annual audited financial statements with management and the independent auditors; - reviewing the adequacy and effectiveness of our accounting and internal control policies and procedures and any steps taken to monitor and control major financial risk exposures; - reviewing and approving all proposed related party transactions; - · meeting separately and periodically with management and the independent auditors; and - monitoring compliance with our code of business conduct and ethics, including reviewing the adequacy and effectiveness of our procedures to ensure proper compliance.
+- appointing the independent auditors and pre-approving all auditing and non-auditing services permitted to be performed by the independent auditors; - reviewing with the independent auditors any audit problems or difficulties and management's response; - discussing the annual audited financial statements with management and the independent auditors; - reviewing the adequacy and effectiveness of our accounting and internal control policies and procedures and any steps taken to monitor and control major financial risk exposures; - reviewing and approving all proposed related party transactions; - · meeting separately and periodically with management and the independent auditors; and - monitoring compliance with our code of business conduct and ethics, including reviewing the adequacy and effectiveness of our procedures to ensure proper compliance.

 Compensation Committee.
-Our compensation committee consists of Mr. Vic Haixiang Li, Ms. Brenda Pui Man Tam and Mr. Leaf Hua Li.
-Mr. Vic Haixiang Li is the chairman of our compensation committee.
+Our compensation committee will consist of Mr. Vic Haixiang Li, Ms. Brenda Pui Man Tam and Mr. Leaf Hua Li.
+Mr. Vic Haixiang Li will be the chairman of our compensation committee.
 We have determined that Mr. Vic Haixiang Li and Ms. Brenda Pui Man Tam each satisfies the "independence" requirements of Rule 5605(a)(2) of the Nasdaq Stock Market Rules.
-The compensation committee assists the board of directors in reviewing and approving the compensation structure, including all forms of compensation, relating to our directors and executive officers.
+The compensation committee will assist the board in reviewing and approving the compensation structure, including all forms of compensation, relating to our directors and executive officers.
 Our chief executive officer may not be present at any committee meeting during which his compensation is deliberated.
-The compensation committee is responsible for, among other things:
+The compensation committee will be responsible for, among other things:

-- reviewing and approving, or recommending to the board for its approval, the compensation for our chief executive officer and other executive officers; - reviewing and recommending to the board for determination with respect to the compensation of our non-employee directors; - · reviewing periodically and approving any incentive compensation or equity plans, programs or similar arrangements; and - selecting compensation consultant, legal counsel or other adviser only after taking into consideration all factors relevant to that person's independence from management.
+- reviewing and approving, or recommending to the board for its approval, the compensation for our chief executive officer and other executive officers; - reviewing and recommending to the board for determination with respect to the compensation of our non-employee directors; - reviewing periodically and approving any incentive compensation or equity plans, programs or similar arrangements; and - selecting compensation consultant, legal counsel or other adviser only after taking into consideration all factors relevant to that person's independence from management.